maximiliano722/ABB-Website/README.md

 TBD

+## Cloud Image Storage ##
+The images uploaded within this application are stored on a cloud storage provided by AWS's S3 service.
+The images are automatically deleted from the cloud when the users and sponsors with pictures are deleted on the application.
+A variable called RAILS_MASTER_KEY should be initiailized on the app's heroku configuration variables to use S3 cloud storage; without this key, the web application will not work.

 ## Support ##

 Admins looking for support should first look at the application help page.
 Users looking for help seek out assistance from the customer.